Osage Nation: Removal to Indian territory

-20th century to present

 Oil discovery

-In 1894 large quantities of oil were discovered to lie beneath the vast prairie owned by the tribe.
+In 1894 large quantities of oil were discovered beneath the vast prairie owned by the tribe.
 Because of his recent work in developing oil production in Kansas, Henry Foster approached the Bureau of Indian Affairs (BIA) to request exclusive privileges to explore the Osage Reservation for oil and natural gas.
 Foster died shortly afterward, and his brother, Edwin B. Foster, assumed his interests.

 The BIA granted the request on March 16, 1896, with the stipulation that Foster was to pay the Osage tribe a 10% royalty on all sales of petroleum produced on the reservation.
 Foster found large quantities of oil, and the Osage benefited greatly monetarily.
-But this discovery of "black gold" eventually led to more hardships for tribal members.
+But this discovery of "black gold" eventually led to more hardships for tribal citizens.